-Whether, you like it or not, there are clear discernable reasons why shoppers prefer big online stores like Amazon.
+Whether you like it or not, there are clear discernable reasons why shoppers prefer big online stores like Amazon.
 Consistent discounts, reliable product quality etc. No matter what you are purchasing, sure savings and peace of mind won’t hurt.

 At the same time, this makes it harder for the smaller retailers to compete with the big online grocery retailers.
-Usually, cheaper prices mean compromised products quality and eroding profit margins to the businesses.
+Usually, cheaper prices mean compromised products quality and eroding profit margins for the businesses.

-Let’s begin by understanding the major aspects of customer’s behavior as they visit an online grocery store.
+Let’s begin by understanding the major aspects of customers’ behavior as they visit an online grocery store.